-Analysis: UW head coach Jimmy Lake didn’t see Saturday’s loss to Montana coming — and that’s the problem
+Analysis: UW coach Jimmy Lake didn’t see Saturday’s loss to Montana coming — and that’s the problem

 Its head coach just didn’t see it.

 “I mean, that’s what we work for every single day,” Lake said last week, when asked why his program is prepared to win a Pac-12 title and a premier bowl game.
 “I don’t want to just sit up here and talk about it.
 We’ve got to go do it.
 We feel like we’ve got schematics in all three phases that are going to help us.
-We feel we’ve recruited and have players here that’re going to help us win the Pac-12 Championship, first, and then go to that big bowl game and win that game.
+We feel we’ve recruited and have players here that are going to help us win the Pac-12 championship, first, and then go to that big bowl game and win that game.

 “So, we feel we are on that right track.
 But guess what?
 We have to go do it.
 So, I don’t want to sit up here and talk about it.
 We need to go show it.
 Five months from now that’s what we’re doing.”